 Farmworker Legislative Day

-In February of 2016, C2C organized the 2nd Annual Farmworker Tribunal in Olympia, WA.
-This historic event provided an opportunity for WA state farmworkers to speak with elected officials about policy changes and share their experiences in the fields.
+Every year, C2C organizes our Annual Farmworker Tribunal in Olympia, WA.
+This historic event provides an opportunity for WA state farmworkers to speak with elected officials about policy changes and share their experiences in the fields.

 Just Transitions Assemblies

 In summer of 2015 C2C partnered with Got Green? to host the Pacific North West’s first Just Transition Assembly.
 A Just Transition includes a framework for governance, for how we relate to the Earth, how we produce and consume, for reparations within the US and in the Global South, for how work is defined and valued, and for how people relate to each other.
 It is a step towards a complete re-imagination of our world, grounded in practice and solutions offered up by communities that have been the most exploited and neglected by capitalism.
 At the end of the day, we not talking about a gentler capitalism, we are talking about transforming the way we relate to the world and each other.